CNMAT/OpenSoundControl.org/index.md

 # OpenSoundControl.org

-Welcome to the OpenSoundControl website!
+Welcome to the OpenSoundControl website.
 This site documents the OpenSoundControl (OSC) specification(s), collects links to related publications, and highights a number of hardware and software implementations of OSC brought to us by members of our user/developer